The PMO Global Awards is an annual initiative hosted by PMO Global Alliance in a partnership with Wellingtone Project Management.

 The evaluation process is entirely online and structured into five rounds.
 In the first four rounds, two PMOs representing different countries will be pitched against each other, being evaluated comparatively.
 Three judges will indicate which PMO should go to the next round.

-The first, second and third round winners will be announced up to five (5) working days after each round closing date.
+The round winners will be announced up to five (5) working days after each round closing date.

-The results of the fourth round, appointing the winners from each region (Africa, Americas, Asia-Pacific, and Europe) will be announced on August 1st, 2018.
+The results of the sixth round, appointing the winners from each region (Africa, Americas, Asia-Pacific, and Europe) will be announced on July 2nd, 2019.

-The fifth and last round will evaluate the four regional winners comparatively, appointing the recipient of the 2018 Best PMO in the World – PMO of the Year Award.
+The seventh and last round will evaluate the four regional winners comparatively, appointing the recipient of the 2019 World PMO of the Year Award.

 The evaluation is based exclusively on the material provided in the Nomination Package.